readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 **Gnarly!** It worked.
 (I pronounced the "g" cause I've been in Germany for a while and they do that sort of thing.
-It is acutally satisfying and I would wholy suggest you give it a try. guh-NAR-ly.)
+It is actually satisfying and I would wholy suggest you give it a try. guh-NAR-ly.)